bAN0NYM0US/wiNORD-22-22H1/README.md

 		- Default UI to Full Dark Mode
 		- EST Time Zone as Default
 		- US English as Default
-		- Taskbar set to Small (taskbar clock issue is know, with no fix)
+		- Taskbar set to Small (taskbar clock issue is know, start11 is the fix)
 		- This PC as Default for File Explorer
 		- Windows 10 context menu